 Xenoblade Chronicles: Definitive Edition planning started at the end of 2017, was in the works alongside Torna and new project

 Monolith Soft tends to have a lot of work on its hands.
 Of course, the studio is well-known for its Xenoblade series.
-It also goes out of its way to help Nintendo on certain projects like Zelda: Breath of the Wild.
+It also goes out of its way to help Nintendo on certain projects like The Legend of Zelda: Breath of the Wild.

 Here’s the full excerpt from Famitsu, as translated by Nintendo Everything’s Oni_Dino: